hyunwhanjoe/mlXGPR/README.md

 If you want the results of mlXGPR+AB+RE comment lines 76-77 and uncomment lines 79-80.
 ``python evaluate_chain.py`` will write a csv file into the directory with the results of mlXGPR+Chain on the six single organism T1 PGDBs as in Table 4.
 If you want the results of mlXGPR+RankChain change the model_name variable or comment line 13 and uncomment line 14.
-``python evaluate_cami.py`` will write a csv file into the directory with the results of mlXGPR on the CAMI dataset as in Table 5.
+``python evaluate_cami.py`` will write a csv file into the directory with the results of mlXGPR+RankChain on the CAMI dataset as in Table 5.
+If you want the results of mlXGPR+RankChain (BioCyc) change the model_name variable or comment line 33 and uncomment line 34.
 # Train Model
 Updating
 # Creating a PGDB with PathoLogic